nshiab/simple-data-analysis-benchmarks/README.md

 4. Calculate the average temperature per decade and city (_Summarizing_)
 5. Write the cleaned-up data that we computed the averages from in a new CSV file (_Writing_)

-Each script has been run ten times on a MacBook Pro (Apple M1 Pro / 16 GB), and the durations have been averaged.
+Each script has been run ten times on a MacBook Pro (Apple M1 Pro / 16 GB).
+The durations have been averaged and we calculated the standard deviation.

 The charts displayed below come from this [Observable notebook](https://observablehq.com/@nshiab/simple-data-analysis-benchmarks).